rabbitmq/rabbitmq-tutorials/README.md

 This repository only contains runnable code.
 Please consult [tutorials on the site](http://www.rabbitmq.com/getstarted.html) to learn more about [the concepts](http://www.rabbitmq.com/getstarted.html), requirements, supported client library version and so on.

+A please check out the rest of [RabbitMQ documentation](https://www.rabbitmq.com/documentation.html)!

 ## Prerequisites

 All tutorials **require a RabbitMQ node running on localhost** with stock (default) settings.